As John Lennon once wisely told us:

 They brought it up on Ellen later.
 She had been singing the anthem for football teams since she was 7 or 8 years old, singing for the Steelers.
 She said she was taking in the moment as it was a pinnacle achievement in her career and she lost her place.
 My guess is, it's easy to switch those lines since they rhyme and occur in the same part of different stanzas.
 The Ellen crowd didn't care, nobody cared but the press who wanted a cheap story... and...

-So this dunce goes to one of his concerts, where he's now pretends to be a hot shot country singer.
+So this dunce goes to one of his concerts, where he's now pretends to be a hot shot country singer with his nice acoustic guitar.
 To play the role, he decides to take a shot at Christina by saying:

 "I guess I just don’t understand how people who sing The National Anthem can be so f-ing self-absorbed that they would try to change that f-ing song.
 If there is a single song in the history of this country that deserves no creative interpretation, it's that one."